SergeyNaumenkov/Hot-Reloadable-Shaders/README.md

 I have to work quite often with .hlsl shaders and sometimes it starts to get "annoying" to constantly reboot the application in order to apply changes to .in the hlsl shader, I came up with the idea to automate this and add hot reload for .hlsl to speed up your development, and I'll say this - it really speeds up shader development a lot.

-## Problems withour Hot Reloadble Shaders
+## Problems without Hot Reloadble Shaders
 * ❌ Constant application restarts
 * ❌ Wasting time on recompilation
 * ❌ Interrupting the workflow